ShannonEgan0/Alcohmy/DESIGN.md

 This project was completed as part of the CS50SQL online course.

 The Alcohmy database was designed as a system that could provide brewing support over two scales:
-- Assist homebrewers and single brewers who want to keep records of their own creations, and monitor their successes and failures
+- Assist homebrewers and single brewers who want to keep records of their own creations, monitor their successes and failures, and view other users shared recipes
 - Assist in larger scale brewery management systems, tracking inventories, production and staffing

 ## Scope